 You might think you know barbecue, but you haven’t seen Filipino street food barbeque.
 Chicken or pork is marinated in small strips, then skewered and grilled.
-If you’re feeling adventurous, you can also get helmet (chicken head), pwet ng manok (chicken ass), adidas (chicken feet), isaw (chicken intestines), or betamax, which is either chicken or pork blood that has been dried and then grilled.
+If you’re feeling adventurous, you can also get a helmet (chicken head), pwet ng manok (chicken ass), Adidas (chicken feet), isaw (chicken intestines), or Betamax, which is either chicken or pork blood that has been dried and then grilled.

 Taho is a famous street food made of soft silken tofu.
 It is topped with brown sugar syrup and usually served hot with sago or tapioca pearls.
 In Baguio City, a strawberry flavored Taho a must-try in Burnham Park or in Strawberry farm in La Trinidad Benguet.

 Banana Cue or Deep-fried Saba